slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"A man that lives from memories becames old.
 One that lives from projects remains young."
 -- Bruno Munari*

-> *"All God does is watch us and kill us when we get boring.
-We must never, ever be boring."
--- Chuck Palahniuk*

 > *"Loneliness really haunts me.
 That’s a theme for the young – not wanting to be alone, not wanting to be older, not wanting to give up their teenage lack of responsibility.
 They postpone everything in order to find some beauty, which becomes increasingly difficult as you get older."
 -- John Cassavetes*